Phileosopher/commonplace/trends.md

 - Clothing fashions move from conservative, back to liberal, back to conservative again, and often split and go in *opposite* directions at the same time.
 - Writing styles across centuries tend to shift from blunt, to poetic and florid, and back to terse again.

+APPLICATION: When we hear of [political movements](politics-conservativeliberal.md) that overstep their boundaries, the tide will shift when most people get sick of it enough to [react](people-conflicts-war.md).

 This pendulum effect means [moralizing](morality.md) non-moral things can be dangerous to anyone's sanity, and [exiling](morality-taboo.md) heretics often comes back around later.

+APPLICATION: We can't fairly judge people from the distant past by present fashions.
+The embodiment of their [culture](culture.md) was so heavily removed from ours from [technology](technology.md), [science](science.md), [religion](religion.md) and time that we must learn to think the way *they* thought at the time to discover why their innovators were so [influential](power-influence.md).

 The speed the pendulum moves is determined heavily by [universal human characteristics](humanity-universals.md), augmented by the longest-standing [cultural norms](culture.md) and [technological developments](technology.md).
 Any deviation from those universals will quickly revert back.